 1. Vatican City

-We recommend you come here early and head straight for the Vatican Museum with your skip the line ticket (more on this later, in the section on saving money).
+We recommend you come here early and head straight for the Vatican Museum with your skip the line ticket.
+We cover ways to skip the lines in Rome further on in this post, but if you purchase an Omnia Rome and Vatican pass, you will have the option to pre-book a timeslot for your skip the line entry.
 Doors to the Vatican Museum open at 9am, so we recommend you arrange your entry for as close to then as you can manage.
 The Vatican Museum gets really crowded as the day progresses, so getting here early will let you enjoy it for a while before it gets too busy.

 There’s loads to see in the Vatican Museums, which span 7km of exhibits, so you could spend a whole lot of time here.
 Our favourites include the Map Room, the Sistine Chapel, and the fabulous double helix exit stairwell, but we’re sure you’ll discover treasures of your own.